-Join Garrick Chow for an in-depth discussion in this video Overdub a track, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Overdub a track, part of Learning Auria Pro.

 - Alright, now we're going to add one more track to our song…and we've set up Craig over there with his fiddle…and we've got a microphone on him.…I've already routed the mic to the next track…here in the song, and I've labeled the track Fiddle,…it's track nine, you can see there.…What we're going to do here is called overdubbing,…which simply means we're recording another track…on top of the existing tracks.…So unlike when we recorded the band all at once,…this time we're simply recording a single track in this take…and adding it to our multitrack recording.…In the end, it'll sound like all the instruments…were playing together at the same time.…

 Now, Craig asked if he could have a little reverb…on his fiddle as he's recording the track,…so I've gone into the FX settings for that track,…and I've added the Convolution Reverb plug-in.…We'll talk more about these plug-ins…in the chapter on mixing.…I do want to mention one thing here…in case you want to try to record with live FX in Auria.…I'm on a newer iPad, so it shouldn't have any trouble,…